 Although new young trees will be planted, the projected return to the tree canopy baseline as it existed prior to the program will not occur for 30 years.
 The report ignores or fails to evaluate numerous health and environmental impacts that result from tree removals.
 These include an increased heat island effect, a decline in air quality, loss of wildlife, and loss of stormwater capture.
 No mitigation of ecosystem services loss is addressed in this EIR because trees are considered a design element rather than an ecosystem service provider.

 Trees take decades to grow to maturity, and the report anticipates a new tree mortality rate of only 8%, which we believe is overly optimistic, particularly given that budget and capacity constraints may make proper maintenance and irrigation of young trees extremely challenging.
 The City of Santa Monica’s chief forester reported at the City of Los Angeles’s 2019 Tree Summit that they experience 20% mortality with street tree saplings, and their urban forestry program is highly regarded.
 The City of Los Angeles’s replacement-tree list excludes important large-canopy tree species, and it is the large trees that provide greater ecosystem services than smaller trees.
 It is these valuable species that are frequent candidates for removal.

-We are now in an important public comment period that ends on February 24, and we are asking you to take action by sending a request to extend the public comment period to Shilpa Gupta at Shilpa.Gupta@lacity.org.
-(See sample below)
+We are now in an important public comment period that ends on April 24, and we are asking you to take action by sending a letter with your comments to Shilpa Gupta at Shilpa.Gupta@lacity.org before the deadline (See sample below).